 Rheumatoid arthritis (RA) is an autoimmune condition in which the body’s immune system attacks the synovium — the tissue that lines your joints.
 Because RA can cause joint damage that worsens over time, many people living with the condition take at least one disease-modifying antirheumatic drug (DMARD) to slow its progression.
 Some people take multiple DMARDs and other medications to manage RA and its symptoms.

 Treating rheumatoid arthritis and managing its symptoms might require several medications.
 It’s no surprise that many people with RA are concerned about medication-related problems such as drug interactions, which can occur when two or more medications are combined (drug-drug interactions).
 In some cases, these interactions can be lethal.

 Following a few rules of thumb can help reduce your risk of dangerous drug interactions.
-This article will also discuss potential interactions between some specific medications used for RA.
+This article also discusses potential interactions between specific medications used for RA.

 Other RA medications could also interact with other drugs, so reach out to your rheumatology team for information specific to your regimen.

 Here are some general tips for preventing drug interactions:

 Making all your health care providers aware of everything you take to treat your RA or any comorbidities (other health conditions that occur at the same time), as well as to manage symptoms, is vital to prevent dangerous drug interactions.

 Certain factors increase the risk of drug interactions.
 You may be at higher risk of interactions if you: